January 1-December 31, 2018

 Herantis develops its drug candidate CDNF for the treatment of Parkinson's disease.
 Parkinson's disease is a slowly progressing neurodegenerative disease that cannot be cured.
-Estimated 7 million people worldwide have Parkinson's disease.
-Known treatments only alleviate the motor symptoms of the disease but have no effect on its progress.
-In addition, the effect of the treatments may be reduced over time.
-Herantis aims at significant improvement to current treatments.
+An estimated 7 million people worldwide have Parkinson's disease.
+Currently available treatments only alleviate the motor symptoms of the disease and their efficacy is typically reduced with disease progression.
+Herantis aims at significant improvement over current treatments.

 Income from business operations, R&D expenses

 Herantis Group did not have essential revenues in 2018 or in the corresponding period in the previous year.

 The R&D expenses for the review period were 2.1 million euros, recorded in the profit and loss statement as an expense for the period.
 The R&D expenses for the review period mainly comprised of the clinical trials of CDNF for the treatment of Parkinson's disease and Lymfactin® for the treatment of breast cancer associated lymphedema, and the early preclinical development of ngCDNF.